SergentGhost/Flappy.inc/README.md

 ### Features

 - **Custom Welcome Messages**: Greets new users with a personalized welcome message, using their Discord nickname or username.
 - **Moderation Tools**: Manages users, bans, kicks, mutes spammers, and more.
+- **Invite Tracker**: Now it can track invite over the server.

 ### Installation